Joyce Meyer: Salary and finances

 publish their annual reports, have a Board majority who are not Meyer relatives and submit to a voluntary annual audit.
 On December 18, 2008, this ministry received a "C" grade (71–80 score) for financial transparency from Ministry Watch.

 Joyce Meyer Ministries was one of six investigated by the United States Senate inquiry into the tax-exempt status of religious organizations by Senator Chuck Grassley.
 The inquiry sought to determine if Meyer made any personal profit from financial donations, asking for a detailed accounting for such things as cosmetic surgery and foreign bank accounts and citing such expenses as the $23,000 commode mentioned earlier.
 Grassley also requested that Meyer's ministry make the information available by December 6, 2007.
 In her November 29 response to Grassley, Meyer notes that the commode is a chest of drawers.
 Meyer writes that it was part of a large lot of items totaling $262,000 that were needed to furnish the ministry's 150000 sqft headquarters purchased in 2001.
-She said the commode's price tag was an "errant value" assigned by the selling agent and apologized for "not paying close attention to specific 'assigned values' placed on the pieces."
+She said the commode's price tag was an "errant value" assigned by the selling agent and apologized for "not paying close attention to specific 'assigned values' placed on the pieces".
 Joyce Meyer Ministries responded with a newsletter to its e-mail list subscribers on November 9, 2007.
-The organization referred to its annual financial reports, asserting that, in 2006, the ministry spent 82 percent of its total expenses "for outreach and program services toward reaching people with the Gospel of Jesus Christ, as attested by independent accounting firm Stanfield & O'Dell, LLP."
+The organization referred to its annual financial reports, asserting that, in 2006, the ministry spent 82 percent of its total expenses "for outreach and program services toward reaching people with the Gospel of Jesus Christ, as attested by independent accounting firm Stanfield & O'Dell, LLP".
 The message also quoted an October 10, 2007, letter from the Internal Revenue Service which stated, "We determined that you [Joyce Meyer Ministries] continue to qualify as an organization exempt from federal income tax under IRC section 501(c)(3)."
 The same information was also posted to the ministry website.
 Joyce Meyer Ministries was one of two ministries to comply with the Senate's requests for financial records.
 It also made commitments to future financial transparency.
-Neither party were found to have done any wrongdoing.
+Neither party was found to have committed any wrongdoing.

 ECFA accreditation

 In 2009, Joyce Meyer Ministries received accreditation from the Evangelical Council for Financial Accountability (ECFA).
-In an announcement on March 12, 2009, the ECFA said that Joyce Meyer Ministries and Oral Roberts University had met their requirements of "'responsible stewardship', which involves ministries' financial accountability, transparency, board governance and fund-raising practices."